 Dogs in Parks

-We love dogs and provide an off-leash park for them within the Shoreline Parks.
-There are two play areas for large and small dogs.
+We love dogs and provide an off-leash park for them within several of our Parks.

 Dogs are allowed in our other parks, but must be kept on a leash.
-The City has a new Off-Leash Program to allow more opportunities for dogs to be off leash in the parks.
+The City has an Off-Leash Program to allow more opportunities for dogs to be off leash in the parks.
 For more information on the program please review the brochure.

 Our dog park and off-leash areas are very popular and we continuously work with dog owners to make the parks safe and fun areas to exercise your pet.